timm/shortr/docs/notes.md

+surprises
+- Col is a primary thing
+- Data is a thing. cloning. reporting. clistering = make recursive tables

 iit comes with maths (sampling). it comes with knowledge of humans (cognitive theory) it comes wih v&v out ofthe box. it comes with explanaintion and oversight.